httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 following modification to the retrieval algorithm defined in
 {{retrieval-algorithm}}:

-Replace the condition in the final bullet point of step 1 of the retrieval algorithm reading
+Replace the condition in the penultimate bullet point of step 1 of the retrieval algorithm reading

-     * The HTTP request's method is "safe".
+     * The HTTP request associated with the retrieval uses a "safe" method.

 with

      * At least one of the following is true:

-       1. The HTTP request's method is "safe".
+       1. The HTTP request associated with the retrieval uses a "safe" method.

        2. The cookie's same-site-flag is "Default" and the amount of time elapsed since the cookie's creation-time is at most a duration of the